Nagra

-Nagra is a brand of portable audio recorders produced from 1951 in Switzerland.
-Beginning in 1997 a range of high-end equipment aimed at the audiophile community was introduced, and Nagra expanded the company's product lines into new markets.
+Nagra is a Swiss brand of portable audio recorders first introduced in 1951.
+In 1997, the company expanded into new markets by launching a range of high-end equipment designed for the audiophile community.

 Originally a product of the Kudelski Group, Nagra recorders are now developed, produced and sold by independently owned company Audio Technology Switzerland S.A., based in Romanel-sur-Lausanne.

 History

 The machines were initially designed by Polish inventor Stefan Kudelski, and his company won numerous technical awards for their precision and reliability.
 Nagra means "[it will] record" in Polish, Kudelski's native language.

 Nagra-brand tape recorders were the de facto standard sound recording systems for motion picture and (non-video) single-camera television production from the 1960s until the 1990s.

 Synchronization

 Originally, a physical sync lead tethered the Nagra recorder to the camera (putting a pulse from the camera onto the tape), to ensure any fluctuations in the tape were accounted for.
 After the introduction of crystal sync, the tape recorder could operate separately from the camera, each having a separate accurate clock guaranteed to stay in sync with the other, allowing the sound recordist significantly more freedom of movement.
 This was commonly known as double system sound.